Back End Issues in Algolia's Magento Open Source and Adobe Commerce Extension

 The queue may be stuck

-First of all, make sure the Magento indexer is “ready”.
-This can be done by running the following command in the command line:
+Ensure the Magento indexer is “ready” by running the following in the command line:

 $ php bin/magento indexer:status algolia_queue_runner

-If the status of the queue is “processing” for a long time, it may need to be reset.
-The queue can be reset by running this command in the command line:
+If the status of the queue is “processing” for a long time, it may need to be reset by running the following in the command line:

 $ php bin/magento indexer:reset algolia_queue_runner